 What Are Hybrid Seeds?

-Before creating the desired seeds, growers may need to throw out lots of failed experimental crossings that had undesirable characteristics.
-Just like clinical research to develop pharmaceuticals, success is not always guaranteed.
+Before creating the desired seeds, growers may need to throw out lots of failed experimental crossings that have undesirable characteristics.
+Just like clinical research to develop pharmaceuticals, success takes time and is not always guaranteed.

 Advantages Of Hybrid Seeds